 3. Critically interpret data on animal behaviour in the light of hypotheses.

 4. Demonstrate engagement with research literature to further their knowledge of animal behaviour.

 This module considers how animals behave within their natural environment, and why they behave in these ways.
 Its focus is on scientific ideas of broad applicability.
 The module takes a comparative approach across a broad range of animal taxa, and considers animal behaviour from the points of view of its causation, function, evolution and development.

 Building on these scientific principles, examples will be developed illustrating the function, evolution, development and causation of behaviour.
-These will be drawn across a wide variety of animal species (representing both invertebrates and vertebrates).
-Examples will likely include coverage of predator - prey interactions and evolutionary arms races; foraging and economic decision making; animal conflict and assessment; mating systems and tactics; natural and sexual selection; communication; social behaviour.
-Students will be encouraged to debate developing topics in ethological research.
-In all cases, detail of the scientific method behind key discoveries will be discussed.
+These will be drawn from a wide variety of animal species (representing both invertebrates and vertebrates).
+Indicative examples include animal communication, social behaviour, animal conflict, and predator - prey interactions.
+In all cases, detail of the scientific method behind key discoveries will be emphasised and discussed.

-Practical classes will provide students with the opportunity to objectively observe animal behaviour, and test hypotheses in the field and laboratory.
-Students will have the opportunity to present their findings through a range of formats.
+Practical classes will provide students with the opportunity to objectively observe animal behaviour and test hypotheses.
+Students will also have the opportunity to develop skills in the analysis and presentation of data.